top of page

 Consultant

-Professor, Department of Human Development, State University of New York at Binghamton; Lifetime Member, Association of Black Psychologists; President-Elect, A. K. Rice Institute for the Study of Social Systems (AKRI); Member and Past President, New York Center for the Study of Groups, Organizations, and Social Systems; Secretary, Washington-Baltimore Center for the Study of Group Relations (WBC); Co-Creator, Group Relations International; Member, International Society for the Psychoanalytic Study of Organizations (ISPSO); Fellow, American Psychological Association (APA).
+Leo is a Professor in the Department of Human Development at the State University of New York at Binghamton.
+Lifetime Member, Association of Black Psychologists; President, A. K. Rice Institute for the Study of Social Systems (AKRI); Member and Past President, New York Center for the Study of Groups, Organizations, and Social Systems; Secretary, Washington-Baltimore Center for the Study of Group Relations (WBC); Co-Creator, Group Relations International; Fellow, American Psychological Association (APA); Lifetime Member, Association for the Study of the Worldwide African Diaspora (ASWAD).

 ATTENDANCE